 - You file an appeal with the IAD within 30 days

-- An IAD decision maker considers the appeal, which would have two outcomes:
+- An IAD decision-maker considers the appeal, which can have two outcomes:

 - Your appeal is denied

 - If the appeal is allowed, then it goes to the IRCC who can either: